Ebola disease in DRC and Uganda

 -

 World Health Organization.
-Epidemic of Ebola Disease caused by Bundibugyo virus in the Democratic Republic of the Congo and Uganda determined a public health emergency of international concern.
-17 May 2026.
-[Accessed 19 May 2026]
+Disease Outbreak News.
+Ebola disease caused by Bundibugyo virus, Democratic Republic of the Congo & Uganda.
+29 May 2026.
+[Accessed 3 June 2026]

 -